 Both the Voyage and Oasis rock physical side buttons for turning pages, while the standard model and the Paperwhite use touchscreen controls.

-Which Kindle should I buy 2017: Screen
+Which Kindle should I buy: Screen

-You can change the font size on any of these devices, to suit your particular vision.
-And as they’re e-ink screens with an anti-glare surfacing, they’re easy on the eye no matter where you choose to read.
+You can change the font size on any of these devices, to suit your vision.
+And as they’re e-ink screens with anti-glare surfacing, they’re easy on the eye no matter where you choose to read.

 Read next: How to read comics on your Kindle

 Another problem with that basic Kindle is the lack of backlighting.
-The other Kindles here all have backlit displays so you can read in the dark.
+The other Kindles here all have backlit displays, so you can read in the dark.
 With the standard ebook reader, you’ll need some kind of torch or external light for night time sessions.

-Which Kindle should I buy 2017: Features
+Which Kindle should I buy: Features

 Every Kindle here except for the most basic £60 model has the option of built-in 3G support, which allows you to download books even when you’re not connected to WiFi.
 This feature costs a bit extra, although downloading books via 3G is completely free once you’ve paid that initial premium.
 Of course, finding free WiFi is pretty easy these days, so it’s not a necessary extra.

 All four Amazon Kindles sport the same updated interface and features.
 From the home page you see your most recent reads as well as the rest of your ebook library, plus book recommendations in case you’re in need of inspiration.
 Kindles now give you direct access to the GoodReads website too, where you can read reviews of any books you might like to try.
 You can then jump straight into the Kindle Store to purchase and download whatever you like.